Services recommended by Preditors

 of professional resources.

-fee is only 1.5 cents per word (per software word count) plus $30 for
+fee is only 1.75 cents per word (per software word count) plus a base charge of $50 and

-EXTENSIVE EDIT AT A LOWER PRICE While my fee is lower than that
+EXTENSIVE EDIT AT A LOWER PRICE While my editorial fee is lower than that

 of most manuscript editors with comparable editing experience, the scope

-of my book edit will be as much or more than theirs.
+of my edit will be as much or more than theirs.
 I'll look at your

 grammar, spelling, and punctuation as well as far more important issues.